TomaszMusicM/documentation/content/en/agent/troubleshooting/send_a_flare.md

 The Datadog Agent is completely open source, which allows you to [verify the code's behavior][1].
 If needed, the flare can be reviewed prior to sending since the flare prompts a confirmation before uploading it.

-In the commands below, replace `<CASE_ID>` with your Datadog support case ID if you have one, then enter the email address associated with it.
+In the commands below, replace `<808521>` with your Datadog support case ID if you have one, then enter the email address associated with it.

 If you don't have a case ID, just enter your email address used to login in Datadog to create a new support case.